Switch to ADA Accessible Theme

 Seeking Compensation for Your Truck Accident-Related Losses

 The injuries sustained in collisions with large commercial vehicles, like logging trucks, are often catastrophic, leaving victims to struggle with chronic pain and disability, all while trying to stay on top of household expenses.
 If you were hurt in an accident with a logging truck, you could be entitled to monetary compensation for some of your losses.
-Call 404-593-0020 to speak with the experienced Marietta truck accident lawyers at Shiver Hamilton Campbell about your own case.
+Call 404-593-0020 to speak with the experienced Atlanta truck accident lawyers at Shiver Hamilton Campbell about your own case.

 Sources: